 The bottom line: listen to your heart and hear what it is saying.

-In the next few articles we’ll focus on how you can use your heart rate information to motivate yourself, so stay tuned!
+In the next few articles we’ll focus on how you can use this information to motivate yourself, so stay tuned!
 Thank you for spending part of your day with us.

 Let us know if you have a good way to track your heart rate – we’d love to hear from you!
 Wishing you the best of health!